FAQ: Grades 3-4 & 5-6 Curriculum

 How do we involve parents?

 For prevention programs to be most effective, the support and cooperation of parents and guardians is needed.

 Prior to classroom presentations, schools are encouraged to send home a Welcome Letter (templates for each grade are included in the Presenter's Guide manuals.)
 The letter to parents and guardians include a link and password to (3) Parent and Guardian Training Modules, available for free online viewing.

 Distribution of the Think First & Stay Safe™ Parent Guide gives parents and other caregivers the ability to reinforce prevention strategies at home.
 Parents should also receive a copy of the take-home flyer, "Tips for Parents," located in the Presenter's Guide.
 Schools are also welcome to link to childlureprevention.com for free additional resources and information for parents and schools alike.

 Distribution of the Parent Guide is strongly encouraged.
 Home reinforcement helps ensure students retain this invaluable information.
 It is also a visible way for schools to demonstrate compliance with federal educational entitlements calling for parental involvement.

-Does the Think First & Stay Safe™ School Program have permanence?
+Does the Think First & Stay Safe™ curriculum have permanence?

 How do we fund this program for each school in our district?